LUCKYS1NGHH/dotfiles/README.md

 ---

 > [!NOTE]
-> It's possible that the dotfiles not working properly on your system.
+> It's possible that the dotfiles not working properly on your system, so if facing any problem, please open an issue.

 ## Ricer